Plugin Framework¶

 The basic steps for creating a new plugin are:

-3. Add other useful plugin code in other modules if necessary.
-For example, if your plugin requires a GUI, create a module called widget.py inside your plugin’s directory and import it inside your plugin’s __init__.py module.
+__init__.pyand write your plugin class inside it.
+Your class should extend one of theIBackendPluginsubclasses (e.g.IAudioInput).
+Don’t forget to override the class atributenamewith your plugin’s name.- Add other useful plugin code in other modules if necessary.
+For example, if your plugin requires a GUI, create a module called

 from freeseer.framework.plugin import PluginManager